GaiaMagic/excavator/README.md

 By recreating images, you will find there are many `<none>` images in `docker images`, you can use `make clean` to remove these old images.

+Other useful `make` commands:

+* `make help` to see help information
+* `make db` to enter the MongoDB system
+* `make mongo` to directly connect to db via `mongo`
+* `make mongodump` to dump excavator database to current directory
+* `make mongorestore` to restore the backed-up database in current directory
+* `make mongorestore-drop` to drop before restore
+* `make data` to enter where the MongoDB data files are
+* `make node` to enter the system where the backend application runs
+* `make dist` to view the source and the dist directory

 ## Test

 ```